Taylor Swift and Stella McCartney working on the 2019 Taylor Swift x Stella McCartney fashion collaboration via Hollywood Reporter

 Whether it’s at school, on the job or at book club, how can we find ways to build each other up?
 How can we use our voices and build a collective voice to fuel change and empower one another?

-There is still work to be done for true gender equality.
+There is still work to be done for true gender and pay equality.
 We cannot afford to allow barriers of judgment from differences, misunderstandings or stereotypes separate us from one another and the commonalities we share as women.

 “I’d be a fearless leader